blockchainofthings/CatenisFlow/README.md

 ### Interactive mode

 Nodes that support this mode will have an button on the input side of the node.
-Clcking on it will trigger the flow. `List messages` node is one such example.
+Clcking on it will trigger the flow. `List messages` node is an example of one such node.

 ### Non-interactive mode